Columbia College | Columbia Engineering

 Columbia College, Berick Center for Student Advising

-What’s the difference between a major and a concentration?
+What’s the difference between majors, minors, and concentrations?

 I want to major in economics.
 What should I take?

-Consult the requirements for your prospective major or concentration in the CC Bulletin.
+Consult the requirements for your prospective major in the CC Bulletin.
 Students planning to study biology, chemistry, or physics should plan to take General Chemistry, Physics, and Calculus their first semester.

 Can I switch the order in which I take University Writing and Frontiers of Science?